Quantum artificial life

 Quantum artificial life is the application of quantum algorithms with the ability to simulate biological behavior.
-Quantum computers offer many potential improvements to processes performed on classical computers including machine learning and artificial intelligence.
-Artificial intelligence applications are often inspired by our own brains; this is a form of biomimicry.
-This can and has been implemented to a certain extent on classical computers (using neural networks), but quantum computers offer many advantages in the simulation of artificial life.
-Artificial life and artificial intelligence are extremely similar but their ambitions differ; the goal of studying artificial life is to understand living beings better, while the goal of artificial intelligence is to create intelligent beings.
+Quantum computers offer many potential improvements to processes performed on classical computers, including machine learning and artificial intelligence.
+Artificial intelligence applications are often inspired by the idea of mimicking human brains through closely related biomimicry.
+This has been implemented to a certain extent on classical computers (using neural networks), but quantum computers offer many advantages in the simulation of artificial life.
+Artificial life and artificial intelligence are extremely similar, with minor differences; the goal of studying artificial life is to understand living beings better, while the goal of artificial intelligence is to create intelligent beings.

-In 2016, Alvarez-Rodriguez et al developed a proposal for a quantum artificial life algorithm with the ability to simulate life and Darwinian evolution.
-In 2018, the same research team led by Alvarez-Rodriguez, performed the proposed algorithm on the IBM ibmqx4 quantum computer, and received optimistic results.
+In 2016, Alvarez-Rodriguez et al. developed a proposal for a quantum artificial life algorithm with the ability to simulate life and Darwinian evolution.
+In 2018, the same research team led by Alvarez-Rodriguez performed the proposed algorithm on the IBM ibmqx4 quantum computer, and received optimistic results.
 The results accurately simulated a system with the ability to undergo self-replication at the quantum scale.

 Artificial life on quantum computers

 The growing advancement of quantum computers has led researchers to develop quantum algorithms for simulating life processes.
 Researchers have designed a quantum algorithm that can accurately simulate Darwinian Evolution.
 Since the complete simulation of artificial life on quantum computers has only been actualized by one group, this section shall focus on the implementation by Alvarez-Rodriguez, Sanz, Lomata, and Solano on an IBM quantum computer.

-Individuals were realized as two qubits, one which represented the genotype of the individual, and one representing the phenotype.
+Individuals were realized as two qubits, one representing the genotype of the individual and the other representing the phenotype.
 The genotype is copied to transmit genetic information through generations, and the phenotype is dependent on the genetic information as well as the individual's interactions with their environment.
 In order to set up the system, the state of the genotype is instantiated by some rotation of an ancillary state ($|0\rangle\langle0|$).
-The environment is a two-dimensional spacial grid occupied by individuals and ancillary states.
+The environment is a two-dimensional spatial grid occupied by individuals and ancillary states.
 The environment is divided into cells that are able to possess one or more individuals.
 Individuals move throughout the grid and occupy cells randomly; when two or more individuals occupy the same cell they interact with each other.